 Taking proper care of the hair and scalp can help prevent hair loss.
 It may also improve hair growth.
 Keeping the scalp and hair clean may also prevent hair damage and loss.

 The American Academy of Dermatology Association (AAD) recommends gently massaging the shampoo into the scalp but not into the hair.
 The Association also recommends using conditioner after every shampoo.

 The AAD states that wearing tight hairstyles such as ponytails, buns, or cornrows can damage hair and recommends loose hairstyles that do not pull on the hair.

 According to a

 Hair grows and eventually falls out as part of its normal cycle.
 It can build up on hair brushes, pillows, or shower drains.

 Most people will not notice the natural hair loss that occurs daily.
 Hair thickness and the hairline usually remain the same.

-People are more likely to notice excessive hair loss.
-This is a good time to take action as it may be due to an underlying condition.
-Symptoms of excessive hair loss include:
+People are more likely to notice excessive hair loss, which may be due to an underlying condition.
+Symptoms of excessive hair loss can include: